 Key Takeaway: Finding the perfect free or royalty-free images for blog posts can be a challenge, but with careful research and consideration of Creative Commons licenses, custom illustrations, Google Image Search results, and stock photo websites, it’s possible to find an image that fits like a glove.
 You can easily create attractive visuals that will make your content stand out.

 How to Optimize Blog Post Images for SEO

 Image SEO is a big topic that requires its own article, but this article would not be complete if we didn’t talk about it.

 Essentially, Google has a whole search engine dedicated to images.
 If you optimize your images and make it easy for Google to find them and figure out what they are about, they could be a reliable source of traffic.

 That said, images can also hurt your site’s traffic potential if you are not careful about how you use them.
-So you ought to follow best practices for image optimization if your visual content is going to truly move the needle.
+That means, if you want your visual content to move the needle, you should follow best practices for image optimization.

 Image optimization is the process of sizing, formatting, and labeling an image to boost user engagement and help search engines understand its context.
 In terms of its SEO potential, you have to treat your article’s visual content the same way you treat the text.